syedmansooralishah/Dispensary_Management_System/README.md

 ---

+## ❤️ Special Thanks

+To our university, teachers, and supervisor for the continuous support throughout this project.

 ## 🛡 License

 This project, **Dispensary Management System**, was developed as part of an academic Final Year Project (FYP) and is provided for **educational and demonstration purposes only**.

-* 📚 **Usage**: You are welcome to explore and learn from this code.
+* 📚 **Usage**: You are welcome to explore, learn from, and reference this code.
 * ❌ **Restrictions**: Commercial use, redistribution, or modification **without written permission** is strictly **not allowed**.
 * 🤝 **Contact**: For collaboration or permission requests, please reach out to the authors.

-© 2025 Syed Mansoor Ali Shah All rights reserved.
+© 2025 Syed Mansoor Ali Shah & Ubaid Ullah Khan.
+All rights reserved.

 ---